b-sheppard/Stability/README.md

 ```

 ### Note
 If more information is required to get started, please make an issue for what else is needed.
+If you choose to work on an issue, please assign yourself to that issue.